 Once you are sure that the modifications are correct, they are saved to flash memory by clicking on "Save changes".
-This will cause also a reset of the device after a delay of about 1 second and it will be necessary to establish a new connection to the device using its new settings and validate the changes.
+This will cause also a reset of the device after a delay of about 1

 So why make it so complicated?
 Well it is simply to be sure that you have not modifying something which will render the device unreachable.
 For example, you may have changed its Ethernet speed from 100M to 10M although it is connected to a hub which only supports 100M and, to make matters worse, the device is not simply sitting on your office desk at arm's length but is at a customer's site several hours drive away.
 It would be a nasty situation if you had just lost contact with the equipment and have to somehow get it back on line although everyone at the customer's site has already left for a long weekend...